danurbanowicz/eleventy-netlify-boilerplate/posts/secondpost.md

 ---
-title: This is my second post
+title: This is the second example post
 summary: Why contemplating our mortality can be a powerful catalyst for change
-date: 2016-01-01
+date: 2020-01-01
-author: Dan Urbanowicz
+author: John Appleseed
 tags:
   - sport
 ---